-IT Using immersive extended reality (XR) technologies, students and instructors are able to explore, learn and teach in places and in ways that extend beyond the physical world.
-The term extended reality (XR) encompasses virtual reality (VR), mixed reality (MR) and augmented reality (AR).
+Using immersive extended reality (XR) technologies, students and instructors can explore, learn and teach in places and in ways that extend beyond the physical world.

 Learn more about the XR Lab